MAKING BIBLICAL DECISIONS

-3. We hope you make some changes in your life as a response to the teachings of this lesson, helping you struggle against sin and temptation.
+3. We hope you begin making wiser ethical decisions as a response to the teachings of this lesson.

 When you have done the following, it will show that the goals are met:

-1. Use all the resources and complete all the written assignments of the lesson, expressing how the lesson has encouraged you in the spiritual struggle against sin.
+1. Use all the resources and complete all the written assignments of the lesson, expressing your own thoughts and attitudes regarding making biblical ethical decisions.

 3. Answer the application questions in the study guides, showing how you have applied the teachings of the lesson to your life.

-Carefully read the "Instructions for Lesson 7."
+Carefully read the "."
 You may want to print them out so that you can refer to them as you proceed through the assignments.

 If you are new at doing Third Millennium lessons, read the "General Instructions for Assignments."